Green Energy UK

 GEUK

-GEUK is a green energy supplier in the UK.
-They claim to be ethical and offer green gas and electricity tariffs that are 100% renewable.
-They source their energy from renewable sources including hydro, solar and wind, and organic waste material.
+GEUK is a green energy supplier in the UK that prides itself on its ethical practices and 100% renewable green gas and electricity tariffs.
+They source their energy from hydro, solar, wind, and organic waste materials.

-Since GEUK was approved by the Government for a green tariff, they have a permanent exemption from the price cap.
-That means they can charge more for their unit rate on the SVT than other suppliers.
+- Price Cap Exemption: Since being approved by the Government for a green tariff, GEUK enjoys a permanent exemption from the price cap.
+This allows them to charge higher unit rates on the Standard Variable Tariff (SVT) than other suppliers.

-The company has 650 generators, all approved by Ofgem.
-They include renewable energy sources such as energy from waste, biomass, photovoltaic-solar, small-scale hydro, wind, and CHP.
-GEUK only buys green-sourced electricity and never brown energy.
+- Renewable Energy Generation: GEUK collaborates with 650 generators, all approved by Ofgem.
+These include a diverse range of renewable energy sources such as energy from waste, biomass, photovoltaic solar, small-scale hydro, wind, and combined heat and power (CHP).
+GEUK exclusively purchases green-sourced electricity, avoiding any brown energy.

-They also support green energy projects by ensuring demand.
-GEUK was founded in 2000 and has been committed to providing the UK with cleaner energy.
+- Support for Green Projects: GEUK actively supports green energy projects by ensuring demand.
+Founded in 2000, the company has remained committed to providing the UK with cleaner energy solutions.

-As a green energy supplier, GEUK has grown through social-marketing activities, customer recommendations, and sponsorship.
-GEUK was the first UK energy supplier to offer green-only tariffs, containing 100% renewable energy sources.
+- Growth and Commitment: As a green energy supplier, GEUK has expanded through social marketing activities, customer recommendations, and sponsorships.
+They were the first UK energy supplier to offer green-only tariffs composed of 100% renewable energy sources.

-These include biomass, biomethane, and green gas.
-This energy source is independently certified by EKOenergy, a nonprofit ecolabel for renewable energy.
-The company has achieved this certification by meeting strict quality criteria and ensuring sustainability.
+- Certified Green Energy: GEUK's renewable energy sources include biomass, biomethane, and green gas, all independently certified by EKOenergy, a nonprofit ecolabel for renewable energy.
+This certification ensures that GEUK meets strict quality criteria and maintains sustainability in its operations.

 Ecotricity